Post-Election Inclusivity, Diversity, Equity & Accessibility Report>

 - Improve collection of demographic information from election workers to better track and assess progress towards inclusive recruitment outcomes.

-With that, we welcome all feedback about election accessibility to continue to enhance our services by raising the bar on equitable representation.
+We welcome all feedback about election accessibility to continue to enhance our services by raising the bar on equitable representation.

 If you have any comments or suggestions about your experience with the 2022 Markham Municipal Election, please share them with us in any of the following ways: